AlaskaAirlines/auro-popover/demo/api.md

 <!-- AURO-GENERATED-CONTENT:START (CODE:src=../apiExamples/cssParts.html) -->
 <!-- The below code snippet is automatically added from ../apiExamples/cssParts.html -->

-<pre class="language-html"><code class="language-html">&lt;!-- Selectors are scoped to .cssPartsExample so this demo does not restyle
+<pre class="language-html"><code class="language-html">&lt;!-- Scoped to .cssPartsExample.
+Keep every line in this &lt;style&gt; block at
-other popovers on the page.
-Keep every line in this &lt;style&gt; block at column zero with no blank lines: the docs generator indents injected examples, and markdown turns 4-space-indented lines into a code block, which silently breaks the stylesheet. --&gt;
+column zero with no blank lines — the docs generator indents it, and a 4-space indent turns it into a code block. --&gt;
 &lt;style&gt;
-/* The bubble container. */
+/* Bubble container. */
 .cssPartsExample auro-popover::part(popover) {
 color: #fff;
 border-radius: 0;
 background-color: #01426a;
 }
+/* `color` above only reaches bare text; element content is matched by
+::slotted(*), which beats inheritance.
+Set the token or markup loses contrast. */ .cssPartsExample auro-popover {
+--ds-auro-popover-text-color: #fff;
+}
-/* The visible arrow is the ::before pseudo-element of the arrow part, so recolor that rather than ::part(arrow) itself.
-Keep it matched to the bubble's background or the seam between them will show. */ .cssPartsExample auro-popover::part(arrow)::before {
+/* The visible arrow is the part's ::before, not ::part(arrow) itself.
+Match the bubble background or a seam shows. */ .cssPartsExample auro-popover::part(arrow)::before {
-box-shadow: none;
 background-color: #01426a;
 }
-/* The trigger wrapper.
-Use it to line an icon trigger up with adjacent text instead of resorting to layout workarounds. */ .cssPartsExample .iconTrigger auro-popover::part(trigger) {
+/* Trigger wrapper — aligns an icon trigger with adjacent text. */ .cssPartsExample .iconTrigger auro-popover::part(trigger) {
 display: inline-flex;
 align-items: center;